frederic-perez/AmE-dictionary/data/idioms.md

 __take vows__ To commit oneself to a religious order.
 __take wing__ _Then again, my thoughts took wing._
 __take your mind off something__ To do something to help you forget about something else.
-__taken aback__ :two::astonished: Startled, astonished, shocked, or disconcerted. _All of us were a bit taken aback to learn that John was moving to England next month._
+__taken aback__ :three::astonished: Startled, astonished, shocked, or disconcerted. _All of us were a bit taken aback to learn that John was moving to England next month._
 __taken by a mug__
 __taking it on your chin__
+__talk (one’s) ear(s) off__ To talk so much as to cause one to be exhausted or bored.
 __talk a mile a minute__ To speak in a very quick or hurried manner; to talk very fast. _When the boss gets excited, she starts talking a mile a minute, and I can never follow everything she’s trying to say!_
 __talk back (to one)__ To answer, respond, or interrupt in a rude or impertinent manner; to sass. _If you don’t stop talking back like that, you’ll be going to bed with no dinner!_
 __talk back__